Eduart80/The-Document-Object-Model/readme.md

 The data will be saved on local storage.
 After confirmation, the user will be redirected to a blog page.<br>
 On the right side, the user has an input area to enter the text of choice.<br>
 The tag From: will be populated by the user name that you entered in the signup form.<br>
 This data (name) will be retrieved from local storage.
+Then youu have to put a title an write inside the texarea.
 ### CRUD
 ### Create
 Users have an input field to enter the title and a text area to write any remarks.
 On the submit button,